XRPLF/xrpl-dev-portal/content/concept-issuing-and-operational-addresses.md

 ### Standby Address Compromise ###

-If a standby address is compromised, the results are similar to an operational address being compromised.
+If a standby address is compromised, the consequences are like an operational address being compromised.
 A malicious actor can steal any balances possessed by the standby address, and the financial institution can change to a new standby address with no action from customers and partners.